edzaga/sql-course/lectures/week2/lecture7.rst

 .. math::
    \pi_{L} (\theta_{C} (R))

-That is, we start with the relation in the FROMO clause, apply to each tuple whatever condition is indicated in the WHEHE clause, and then project onto the list of attributes and/or expressions in the SELECT clause.
+That is, we start with the relation in the FROM clause, apply to each tuple whatever condition is indicated in the WHEHE clause, and then project onto the list of attributes and/or expressions in the SELECT clause.